Disfranchisement: United Kingdom

 British citizens are allowed to vote at home with no time limit.
 Until 2024, they were not allowed to vote in UK General Elections or referendums if they had resided outside the country for more than 15 years.

 In February 2018, the Overseas Electors Bill was presented to Parliament, with a view to abolishing the 15-year limit and the requirement to have registered to vote before leaving the UK.
 The Bill, which ran out of time due to the 2019 general election, would have granted all British expatriates the unlimited right to vote, as long as they have lived in the UK at some point in their lives.
 The issue became a hotly debated topic among British expatriates who have lived in other EU Member States for more than 15 years and were thus barred from voting in the referendum on European Union membership, despite arguably being more affected by the result than British people living in the UK.

-The Conservative Party pledged to abolish what the called the "arbitrary 15-year limit" in their manifesto for the 2019 general election, in which they were subsequently elected.
+The Conservative Party pledged to abolish what they called the "arbitrary 15-year limit" in their manifesto for the 2019 general election, in which they were subsequently elected.
 The change was implemented in 2024.